Specialized Information for:

 These infections can have negative emotional, financial, and medical effects on long-term care residents.
 HAIs can often be prevented, however, when residents, long-term care workers, and visitors follow the infection prevention procedures listed below.

-This CDC site is good for general research related to infection control in health care settings.
+This CDC site includes general research related to infection control in health care settings.
 It links to documents about infection control in long-term care facilities, many of which focus on influenza infection control.

 Hand Hygiene in Health Care Settings